 Throughout this history, much of the research has made use of accelerated ion beams.
 The first accelerator was a cyclotron with 80 cm pole diameter in which the first beam was observed in 1939.
 It was followed by a 225-cm classical cyclotron in 1950 which accelerated deuterons to 25 MeV and later heavy ions up to neon to 11 MeV per nucleon.
 The cyclotron was dismantled in 1986 after the CRYRING project had been funded.
 In addition to the circular machines, the institute has had a number of electrostatic accelerators with terminal voltages up to 2 MV.

-CRYRING is actually the name of the entire accelerator facility, which consisted of a CRYogenic electron-beam ion source, several smaller ion sources, a radio-frequency quadrupole intermediate accelerator, and a synchrotron and storage RING.
-The ring has a 51.6 m circumference and accelerated light and heavy ions up to 96 (q/A)2 MeV per nucleon (where q is the charge state and m the mass number of the ion).
+CRYRING was actually the name of the entire accelerator facility, which consisted of a CRYogenic electron-beam ion source, several smaller ion sources, a radio-frequency quadrupole intermediate accelerator, and a synchrotron and storage RING.
+The ring had a 51.6 m circumference and accelerated light and heavy ions up to 96 (q/A)2 MeV per nucleon (where q is the charge state and m the mass number of the ion).
 In December of 1990, the first beam was injected into the ring and made one turn, and the first stored beam was achieved in January 1991.
 CRYRING was since 1992 running as a user facility for research mainly in atomic and molecular physics.
 Operation for physics experiments ended in December 2009.
-In the spring of 2010 the ring was used for testing parts of the new extraction system that will be used at FAIR, and that concluded the era of CRYRING operation.
+In the spring of 2010 the ring was used for testing parts of the new extraction system that will be used at FAIR, and that concluded the era of CRYRING operation in Stockholm.